-- 4. Secure the movable drive face to the crankshaft with the drive pulley nut and tighten to 68 ft-lb. - 5.
+- 4. Secure the movable drive face to the crankshaft with the drive pulley nut and tighten to 72 ft-lb. - 5.
 Install the V-belt cover and tighten the cap screws securely; then connect the cooling boots and tighten the clamps securely.

-On the DVX model, the rear boot clamp must be oriented as shown or interference with heat shielding could occur.
+On the DVX 300, the rear boot clamp must be oriented as shown or interference with heat shielding could occur.

-6. Install the recoil starter and footwell assembly (Utility model).
+6. Install the recoil starter and footwell assembly (250 Utility).
 Tighten all hardware securely.